nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 The bathroom is another holy place in Japanese culture.
 A testament to Japan's technological advancement and almost neurotic desire for cleanliness, they represent a halcyonic confluence of Japanese proclivities.
-Infamous are the Toto toilets which one will find even in public restrooms, which are an ingenious accoutrement to the bathroom experience and absolute game-changer in practice.
+Infamous are the Toto toilets, which can be found even in public restrooms and are an excellent accoutrement to the bathroom experience.
 One need not know how to read Japanese to partake in a ritual butt-washing, since, as with most instructions in Japan, functionality is conveyed via subtle pictography.
 (A dotted water jet striking a pair of aesthetically curved half-moons that provide an artful facsimile of the human buttocks, for example).
 Positioning and pressure are also configurable to accommodate the power user[^2].

 Toilets aside, what I found most astonishing was the general sense of safety.
 Children starting at 5 years of age can be seen taking the subway to and from